How Can I Motivate My Husband to Get Right With God and Become the Spiritual Leader of Our Family?

 He may not be doing all that you wish, but you have to focus positively on the things that he is doing.
 Verbalize to him your appreciation.
 When you affirm him and let him know that you value his work, it will be easier for him to continue to lead lovingly.

-Finally, invite your husband to attend a Weekend to Remember® marriage getaway or to consider joining a HomeBuilders Couples Series® group.
 Many lukewarm men have attended a conference thinking it would simply be a romantic getaway with their wives.
 They have come for the romance, but they’ve come away with something much more—a renewed relationship with God.
 There is no guarantee that he will respond to the truth, but it might be a wake-up call for him.
 We’ve met hundreds of men whose lives were spiritually changed at the conference.
-And many husbands are encouraged by the small-group nature of HomeBuilders study with other couples.
+And many husbands are encouraged by the small-group nature of a Bible study with other couples.

 Many of you have husbands who are walking with God, but are not providing spiritual leadership in the family.
 This is a common problem in many families today.
 Many men today have become passive in their families.
 And many others want to provide spiritual leadership, but just don’t know how.